mongomapper/plucky/README.md

 ## Copyright

-Copyright (c) 2010 John Nunemaker.
+Copyright (c) 2010-2020 MongoMapper.
 See LICENSE for details.